 The University of Hawai‘i at Manoa offers both MS and PhD degrees in astronomy.
-Our program is designed for students with a strong background in physical sciences.
+Our program is designed for students with a strong undergraduate background in physical sciences.
 We focus on training professional astronomers for academic and research positions.
 Since a PhD is generally necessary for such a career, almost all astronomy students enter the program with the goal of getting a PhD.
-We rarely accept students for the MS degree only but these tend to be special cases, for example funded by a short-term fellowship.
+We rarely accept students who are only pursuing an MS degree — these tend to be special cases, for example funded by a short-term fellowship.